Protidan

 Protidan is a 1983 Bengali action drama film directed by Prabhat Roy with Victor Banerjee, Naseeruddin Shah, Sharmila Tagore, Lily Chakravarty and Ranjit Mallick in lead roles.
+The film gave popularity for the song "Mangal Deep Jwele".

 Plot

-This is the love story of Gauri and Samir.
+The film is about the love story of Gauri and Samir.
 Samir is a wealthy man and Gauri hails from a village.